okta/okta-react/README.md

 `withAuthRequired(Component, { onAuthRequired? })` is a [higher-order component][] which performs a user authentication check like a [useAuthRequired][] hook.
 Injects following props into the wrapped component - `isAuthenticated` and `loginError`.
 Components wrapped in `withAuthRequired()` need to be a child or descendant of a `<Security>` component to have the necessary context.

 ### `useLoginCallback`

-(*advanced*) This hook is used under the hood in a [LoginCallback][] component.
+> This hook is used under the hood in a [LoginCallback][] component.
 Use this hook if you need the login callback handling logic, but can't use `LoginCallback`.

 `useLoginCallback(context, { onAuthResume? })` is a React Hook that can handle the callback after the redirect from the Okta-hosted login page.
 Returns an object with two properties: